alisw/AliPhysics/PWGLF/FORWARD/analysis2/gse/README.md

 The class _GraphSysErr_ lives in `GraphSysErr.C`.
 The class is heavily commented and marked up for documentation using Doxygen.

+## Features

+- Support multiple types of systematic uncertainties
+  - Uncertainties common (correlated) between all points
+  - Uncertainties for each individual (uncorrelated) point
+- Support statistical errors.
+- Uncertainties can be relative or absolute
+- Import data sets from HepData input format
+- Export data to HepData input format
+  - Sets of objects can be exported as tables
+  - Number of significant digits can be specified
+- Visual representation in many ways
+- Rigorous error propagation
+- Ratios, scaling, etc. of graphs
+- Combination (averages) of data sets.
+- ...

 ## The tests

 - TestGSE.C runs an extensive test of the various plotting options.